JohnProg/WatchAnimeApp/README.md

 WatchAnime - Mobile App built with React Native.

-WatchAnime allows you search and watch the anime that you love.
-Built using [React Native](https://facebook.github.io/react-native/), available on [Google Play](https://play.google.com/store/apps/details?id=) and the [App Store](https://itunes.apple.com/us/app/).
+WatchAnime allows you to search and watch the animes that you love.
+WatchAnime, which is built using [React Native](https://facebook.github.io/react-native/), available on [Google Play](https://play.google.com/store/apps/details?id=) and the [App Store](https://itunes.apple.com/us/app/).

 It shares the same codebase for iOS and Android.

-For this first version, we only have some predefined animes.
+This first version, has a limited number of pre-defined animes.
+I will add more animes in the future.

 ## Dependencies